• Skip to main content

 The other one, featuring a viewing platform with a sign, faces east and you can see Tintamarre, Orient Bay and St. Barts.

-Between the two you can also see the island of Saba (you can catch this ferry ride for a day trip to Saba).
+Between the two you can also see the island of Saba, which is a great hiking destination (you can catch this ferry ride for a day trip to Saba).

 Note: the road to Pic Paradis is steep.
 If you’re with a group packed in a tiny car you may have a hard time reaching the top.

 Are you ready to experience Sint Maarten /Saint Martin beyond its fabulous beaches and explore its hiking trails?
-Do you prefer coastal hikes along the water or scenic views from the hills?
-Whatever is your preference, there is something for you in this slice of paradise.
+Whether you prefer coastal hikes along the water or scenic views from the hills, there is something for you in this slice of paradise.

 YOU MAY ALSO WANT TO READ